Ambassador to Australia

 John Berry presented his credentials to Governor General Quentin Bryce on September 25, 2013, becoming the 25th U.S. Ambassador to the Commonwealth of Australia.
 As Ambassador, he seeks to strengthen the U.S.-Australia alliance, which has served as an anchor of peace and stability in the Asia-Pacific region and the world for more than sixty years; to increase bilateral trade and investment; and to deepen cultural, scientific and environmental cooperation between the United States and Australia.

 Ambassador Berry’s distinguished public service career spans more than thirty years.
-Prior to his nomination, he served as the Director of the U.S. Office of Personnel Management – the federal government’s “chief people person” – from April 2009 to April 2013.
+Prior to his nomination, he served as the Director of the U.S. Office of Personnel Management – the federal government’s “chief people person,” -- where he directed a workforce of nearly two million -– from April 2009 to April 2013.
 Hiring of veterans and people with disabilities reached record highs under his leadership.
 In this role, Mr. Berry was the highest ranking openly LGBT executive in U.S. history.

 From 2005 to 2009, Ambassador Berry served as Director of the National Zoo, which had been found to have shortcomings in management and maintenance.
 He created a strategic plan focused on modernization of the zoo, prioritizing fire protection and renovations of animal houses.
 From 2000 to 2005, he worked to conserve wildlife habitats and protect endangered species through public-private partnerships as Director of the non-profit National Fish and Wildlife Foundation.